yassinekarami/FPS/README.md

-the main scene is in the "Subway Asset" folder.
+the main scene is in the "Subway set" folder.